ShalevWen/AP2_Ex2/README.md

-# Exercise 2
+# Exercise 3
-This repository contains the website for the second exercise in the course Advanced programming 2
+This repository contains the website for the third exercise in the course Advanced programming 2

 ## Requirements
 In order to run this project you need to have node.js installed on your computer, which you cane get in https://nodejs.org/en/download